chef/chef-web-docs/chef_master/source/knife.rst

 Plugin Installation
 -----------------------------------------------------

-Knife plugins ship as Rubygems and are installed into the Chef Workstation installation using the ``chef`` command:
+Knife plugins ship as RubyGems and are installed into the Chef Workstation installation using the ``chef`` command:

 .. code-block:: bash